ashish123256/ShopPlusPlus-EcommerceMern/README.md

 User Profiles: Enable users to view and edit their profiles,Show order history and tracking information.

-Admin Dashboard: Create an admin interface to manage products, orders, and users.
+Admin Dashboard: Create an admin interface to create products, and manage products, orders, and users.

 Reviews and Ratings: Allow users to leave reviews and ratings for products.